How to fix struggling teams like Dolphins? A familiar face has some familiar advice

 “I think it was just that I had a lot of trust in him,” Gase said.
 “I had gone against him multiple times and always felt like he was a problem.
 He always knew … I felt like he always knew what we were doing.
 He just did a great job preparing his guys and they were always tough games, no matter who we had on offense, it just always seemed like it was a challenge. ...
 I knew last year I was going to have to hand it over to somebody that could take it and run with it, because I wasn’t going to have enough time, and he was somebody I trusted enough to do that.”

-Here’s another reason Sunday at Hard Rock will have the feel of a family reunion: Gase spent six season in Denver, including two as Peyton Manning’s offensive coordinator.
+Here’s another reason Sunday at Hard Rock will have the feel of a family reunion: Gase spent six seasons in Denver, including two as Peyton Manning’s offensive coordinator.

 Gase probably owes his job in Miami to the job he and Manning did in 2013, when the Broncos broke more than a dozen NFL records, including points scored, touchdowns, games of 50 or more points and passing touchdowns by one player.

-But Gase said he learned even more a few years earlier, when he was a position coach under Josh McDaniels, last just two tumultuous seasons as Denver’s head coach.
+But Gase said he learned even more a few years earlier, when he was a position coach under Josh McDaniels, who lasted just two tumultuous seasons as Denver’s head coach.

 “Going through that whole experience was probably good for me, becoming a head coach and kind of seeing how things changed — the good and the bad,” Gase said.
 “I know offensively, I learned probably the majority of the things that I lean on, from him. ...
 I just saw a lot of pieces get moved around and was exposed to a lot of really good coaches.”